tlittenberg/ldasoft/gbmcmc/doc/running.md

 `[--chains=INT; default=12]`: Number of chains used for parallel tempering MCMC.

 `[--no-burnin]`: Skip burn-in steps and assume that every chain sample is a fair draw from the posterior. **Use when only interested in parameter estimation studies of individual sources**.

 `[--resume]`: Restart sampler from run state saved during checkpointing.
 Starts from scratch if no checkpointing files are found.

+`[--threads]`: number of threads to run parallel (number of cores)

 ### Signal model settings